execas/execas.github.io/_posts/2018-10-30-finding-files-based-on-timestamps.md

 ./30ma
 ```

-Calling the argument to `find -atime` *days* is not really correct, as the `find -atime <n>` command figures out how long ago the file was accessed in *periods* of 24 hours, and ignores any fractional part.
+Calling the argument to `find -atime` *days* is not really correct, as the command figures out how long ago the file was accessed in *periods* of 24 hours, and ignores any fractional part.
 The file "2da" has an `atime` of exactly 2 periods of 24 hours:

 ```bash